sneakysneak/docs/pages/templates/02-building-a-cycle.md

 tags: [templates]
 ---

-Once you have [installed connectors](./installing-connectors) for your apps, you can begin to connect and automate your apps.
+Once you have [installed connectors](./installing-connectors) for your apps, you can begin to build an Integration Cycle which will allow data to flow between the them.

-#### Add a trigger
+## Trigger Step

 A trigger is the first step in your cycle; the event that causes the process to start.